 Some Really Good Looking Sketches

-To be honest not all suits are bad.
-We got some nice looking designs that deserve a place in anyone’s display shelf.
+To be honest, not all suits are bad.
+We got some nice-looking designs that deserve a place in anyone’s display shelf.
 Despite having a terrible name, I found the SUMO to be cool.
-In fact it is one of the best looking mobile suit in the series.
+In fact, it is one of the best-looking mobile suits in the series.
 It receives less recognition than it deserves and I just wished they release its MG version.
-This one is like a gold colored Zaku.
+This one is like a gold-colored Zaku.
 I’m not being sarcastic here, I mean just check below:

 The Cannon Illefuto is not that great looking as the SUMO, but at least it has better design than most of its uglier cousins in the show.
 Somehow it seems to be the Correct Century version of a GM.
 It had the GM visor though I felt it must be a mutated version.
 Now see for yourself and tell us what you think:

 And between the System Turn A Gundam and the Turn X, the Turn X is flashier.